What is an Interferometer and how does it work?

 - A ruler / tape measure to measure the length of the interferometer arms

-How do I align it?
+How do I align it with a thin beamsplitter ?

 Aligning a Michelson interferometer is not difficult when following a systematic procedure.
 The following recipe is based on the design of figure 1.